-Many parents find trying to get their child to bed at night to be one big struggle.
+Many parents find trying to get their child to bed at night to be one big battle.
 During bedtime struggles, the child may play, whine and even cry.

-Once in bed, the child may repeatedly keep getting out of bed and coming downstairs.
+Once in bed, the child may repeatedly get out of bed and come downstairs.

 In this article I share advice on how to successfully get your child into bed at night, without all of this fuss.

 Some children even though they know that they are tired, do not want to miss out on any of the action or excitement.
 They want to spend as much time with mom and dad as possible.
 They can even see the fact that they have to go to bed before their parents as unjust and even cruel.
 These types of children will want to disrupt and even avoid going to bed at all cost.